bakame-php/http-structured-fields/README.md

 Instantiation via type recognition is done using the `Item::from` named constructor.

 - The first argument represents one of the six (6) item type value;
-- The second argument, which is optional, MUST be an iterable construct where its index represents the parameter key and its value an item or a item type value;
+- The second argument, which is optional, MUST be an iterable construct
+  where its index represents the parameter key and its value an item or an item type value;

 ```php
 use Bakame\Http\StructuredFields;